 ***All clients must meet with the Community Service Coordinator prior to beginning Community Service Hours

 Work Site Rules:

 Community Service Placement sites may impose a dress code that the offender is required to abide by.
 The sites may also impose additional rules / expectations that will be identified upon assignment and arrival.
 The following are basic requirements:

 - No electronic devices of any kind (i.e., phone, I-Pod, etc.);

 - Offender is required to bring their lunch and beverages;

-- No alcoholic beverages and/or illegal substances permitted.
+- No alcoholic beverages and/or controlled substances permitted.

 Community Justice Work Crew requires the offender abide by the following:

 - Wear work clothes (pants, work boots, tennis shoes, etc.);